 You can also use the

-show ports that are in use.
-On Windows and macOS systems, it shows both available and in-use ports.
-But on
+on Windows and macOS systems, but on Linux, it shows only available ports and not in-use ports.

-You can access serial port information through the System Properties dialog box.
-To access this in Window XP,
+You can access serial port information through the Device Manager.

 Select the Port Settings tab.

 To find serial port information for UNIX platforms, you need to know the serial port names.
-These names might vary between different operating systems.
+These names can vary between different operating systems.

 On Linux, serial port devices are typically named

-display or configure serial port information.
-For example, to display
+to display or configure serial port information.
+For example, to display which serial ports

 setserial -bg /dev/ttyS*

 /dev/ttyS0 at 0x03f8 (irq = 4) is a 16550A /dev/ttyS1 at 0x02f8 (irq = 3) is a 16550A